Qaisar-Mateen/Price-Predictor/README.md

 # Price Predictor

-A Crypto Currency price predictor using time series model only support for Bitcoin and Ethereum do note that the prediction may not 100% reflect the real price
+A Crypto Currency price predictor using time series model only support for Bitcoin and Ethereum.
+The model use for the prediction is a Time Series Model do note that the prediction may not 100% reflect the real price

 # Features